-Brita is one of the original, household names when it comes to water filtration; and the second you use one, it’s immediately clear as to why.
+Brita is one of the original, household names when it comes to water filtration; and the second you use one of their water filters, it’s immediately clear as to why.
 Ridiculously easy both to install and use, the Brita filter system delivers water that is safe and delicious in an energy-efficient way.
-You can order this Brita system with expert assembly, if you’d like—but that shouldn’t be necessary, as all that is required is to pop it on your faucet and watch it go.
+You can order this Brita faucet water filter with expert assembly, if you’d like—but that shouldn’t be necessary, as all that is required is to pop it on your faucet and watch it go.

 With your Brita filter efficiently installed, you can rest easy knowing that you won’t have to worry about any chemicals in your water, ever again.
-With their long-lasting filters and lengthy (and ever-increasing) list of substrates they remove from your drinking water, you can trust that Brita has your back as well as your bottle of water.
+With their long-lasting filters and the lengthy (and ever-increasing) list of substrates they remove from your drinking water, you can trust that Brita has your back.

-Their proprietary water filtration system removes 60 contaminants from water—as many as any other leading brand of water filter.
-To make remembering when to change your filter crazily easy, Brita has included a feature in this specific water faucet filtration system that makes calendar reminders a thing of the past.
+Brita's proprietary tap filter system removes 60 contaminants from water—as many as any other leading brand of water filter.
+To make remembering when to change your filter crazily easy, Brita has included a feature in this specific faucet water filter that makes calendar reminders for filter changes a thing of the past.

 The water that it filters through for you is tasty, too.
 The results of one study found that water drinkers preferred the taste of Brita filtered water to even premium brands of bottled water.
 You know it’s quality when you can put it up next to crystal-clear spring water and your own tap water will come out on top!

-Simply watch the prominent LED light on the front of this filtration system, and when you notice that it’s changed from green to red, you know that your Brita is sending you a friendly reminder that it’s time for a filter change!
+Simply watch the prominent LED light on the front of this faucet water filter, and when you notice that it’s changed from green to red, you know that your Brita is sending you a friendly reminder that it’s time for a water filter change!
 This is truly a machine that helps you help your family.
-The filters are inexpensive, and you don’t need to use them very often, which makes this an immensely attractive piece.
+The filters are inexpensive, and you don’t need to use them very often.

 Read Full Review: Brita Tap Water Filter System